-This paper includes numerical experimentation for simulating various types of projects and activity types.
-As aforementioned, previous studies did not directly measure the expected information on the project completion time.
-Instead, common heuristics for setting the inspection points were used, both in the literature and in the field, such as ‘maximal number of activities in progress’ and the ‘maximal variance of the activities in progress’ policies, and are used here as the real benchmark methods.
-We show that even in relatively small and noncomplex projects, it is not trivial to identify the optimal inspection points, and the conventional heuristics can be highly misleading, as they recommend monitoring times whose information gain is far from optimal, or even when no new information can be obtained by such an inspection.
+This paper includes numerical experimentation for simulating various types of projects and activities.
+As mentioned above, previous studies did not directly measure the expected information about the project completion time.
+Instead, common heuristics for setting the inspection points were used, both in the literature and in the field, such as the ‘maximal number of activities in progress’ and ‘maximal variance of the activities in progress’ policies, and are used here as the real benchmark methods.
+We show that even in relatively small and noncomplex projects, it is not trivial to identify the optimal inspection points, and conventional heuristics can be highly misleading, as they recommend monitoring times whose information gain is far from optimal, or even when no new information can be obtained by such an inspection.

-Another interesting observation is that when comparing the same project with differing distribution types for its activities’ duration, e.g., by applying the commonly used beta or uniform distribution, the former leading to more coherent and robust policies for the selection of the control points.
-This observation points to the benefit deriving from the additional information that the “most likely” value (the mode) that the Beta distribution provides on the project duration, and its effect on the obtained duration information.
-This phenomenon is further addressed when comparing two identical projects, both with similar Beta distribution parameters, where one differs from the other only by their mode values in some of the activities.
-Such a change leads to allocating differing control points, demonstrating such a parameter’s importance.
+Another interesting observation is that when comparing the same project with different distribution types for its activities’ durations, e.g., by applying the commonly used beta or uniform distribution, the former leads to more coherent and robust policies for the selection of the monitoring points.
+This observation points to the benefit derived from the additional information that the “most likely” value (the mode) of the beta distribution provides regarding the project duration and its effect on the obtained duration information.
+This phenomenon is further addressed when comparing two identical projects, both with similar beta distribution parameters, where one differs from the other only by their mode values in some of the activities.
+Such a change leads to allocating different monitoring points, demonstrating such a parameter’s importance.

-The rest of the paper is organized as follows: Section 2 provides an overview of previous related studies.
-In Section 3 we present the proposed method for finding the optimal control points, and in Section 4 we discuss the method’s implementation, using examples to further clarify the proposed approach.
-In Section 5, numerical experiments are presented, and the simulation results are compared to other heuristics.
-Finally, in Section 6 we conclude the paper with discussion and suggestions for future research.
+The rest of this paper is organized as follows: Section 2 provides an overview of previous related studies.
+In Section 3, we present the proposed method for finding the optimal monitoring points, and in Section 4, we discuss the method’s implementation, using examples to further clarify the proposed approach.
+In Section 5, numerical experiments are presented, and the simulation results are compared to those of other heuristics.
+Finally, in Section 6, we conclude the paper with a discussion and suggestions for future research.

-Literature Review
+2. Literature Review

-Design of a project monitoring system has been mentioned in the literature as a vital part of project management efforts to achieve projects’ objectives [1], [2], [5], [6].
-According to these studies, the need for monitoring the project plan arises due to the nature of projects executed in dynamic environments.
+The design of a project monitoring system has been mentioned in the literature as a vital part of project management efforts to achieve projects’ objectives [3,5–7] .According to these studies, the need for monitoring the project plan arises due to the nature of projects executed in dynamic environments.
 Among the factors that affect a project’s plan, we find the revision of activities’ duration estimates, delivery failures, changes in technical specifications, technical difficulties, unexpected weather conditions, and labor unrest, to name just a few factors.
-To react to environmental changes, and as project schedules are often not deterministic, a monitoring system that generates corrective actions’ feedback [2] is necessary.
-Moreover, it is widely recognized that planning and monitoring a project plays a major role in reducing project failures [7].
+To react to environmental changes, and as project schedules are often not deterministic, a monitoring system that generates feedback for corrective actions [6] is necessary.
+Moreover, it is widely recognized that planning and monitoring a project plays a major role in reducing project failures [8] .